vcwild/pm-emissions/README.md

 ## Build from Source

-Inside the project root folder, execute the following command in the terminal
+Inside the project root folder, execute the following

 ```
 R